alotionIG/algorithm/README.txt

 #----------------------

 #----------------------
-thanks for Bruno Stecanella in his blog here: https://monkeylearn.com/blog/practical-explanation-naive-bayes-classifier/ Our code just supported by his dataset about sport this is a simple code using python for implement the naive bayes algorithm your comment and suggestion will be apreciate
+thanks for Bruno Stecanella's blog whick can be accessed it here: https://monkeylearn.com/blog/practical-explanation-naive-bayes-classifier/
+Our code just supported by his dataset about sport this is a simple code using python for implement the naive bayes algorithm your comment and suggestion will be apreciate